ke-zhang-rd/krystal/docs/source/cython.rst

 .pxd file
 ---------
-The role of .pxd file is like a shared header file of cython code
+It is a definition file, the meanding of "d" in "pxd".
+The role of .pxd file is like a shared header file of cython code,

 	* It is a shared inclusing
 	* It give you a chance to select what you wanna declare from C external, not always all